 - 2.4.1 All drivers must be members of Indoor Carriage Driving UK and have been assessed before competing in a qualifying class at any event.
 ICD reserves the right to refuse any membership without stating a reason.
-For club classes, drivers must be members of an affiliated club or have appropriate competition insurance. - 2.4.2 Drivers' membership of ICD membership provides insurance for backsteppers.
-However, a backstepper may choose to carry their own Personal Accident Insurance.
+For club classes, drivers must be members of an affiliated club or have appropriate competition insurance. - 2.4.2 Drivers membership of ICD membership provides insurance for backsteppers.
+However, a backstepper may choose to carry their own Personal Accident Insurance. - 2.4.3 Backsteppers for Precision and Paces and Cones must be capable of assisting and be at least 13 years of age on the day of the event.

-- 2.4.3 Backsteppers for Precision and Paces and Cones must be capable of assisting and be at least 13 years of age on the day of the event. - Backsteppers for Obstacles must be capable of assisting and at least 14 years old on the day of the event. - 2.4.4 Junior drivers are under the age of 18 years on the 1st of October of that winter's season. - The minimum age of a driver is 6 years on the day of the event.
-If necessary, a second set of reins may be attached to the bit if held by a backstepper who is a competent driver and seated on the carriage next to the driver.
-These may be used to provide assistance only if the need arises, with no penalty incurred. - Junior drivers must have a competent backstepper of at least 18 years of age. - 2.4.5 Pony Teams must have a driver and two backsteppers.
-All other classes must have a driver and one backstepper.
-Extra people are not allowed on the vehicle, except multiples who wish to may in addition carry one further person at the discretion of the Regional Organiser and their delegates. - Backsteppers must also be on the vehicle in the warm-up. - 2.4.6 A small pony driven to a 2-wheeler may compete without a backstepper on the vehicle but in close attendance. - A small pony team may compete with one backstepper on the vehicle, the other in close attendance. - Tandems where both the ponies are 9hh or under and driven to a 2-wheeler may compete without a backstepper on the vehicle but in close attendance. - In all cases, the backsteppers must be focused on the driver and watching closely to be able to assist immediately if needed.
-This includes in the warm-up. - 2.4.7 Junior drivers under the age of 13 years old must have a competent backstepper on the carriage at all times. - 2.4.8 For singles driven to a 2-wheeler, the backstepper may sit beside the driver or stand on the back step. - For junior drivers using a second set of reins, the supporting driver/backstepper must sit beside the junior driver. - In all other classes the Backstepper must stand on the back step.
+Backsteppers for Obstacles must be capable of assisting and at least 14 years old on the day of the event.

+- 2.4.3 Junior Drivers are competitors under the age of 18 years on the 1st of October of that winter's season.
+The minimum age of a driver is 6 years on the day of the event.
+If necessary, a second set of reins may be attached to the bit if held by a groom who is a competent driver and seated on the carriage next to the driver.
+These may be used to provide assistance only if the need arises, with no penalty incurred.
+Junior Drivers must have a competent groom of at least 18 years of age. - 2.4.4 Pony Teams must have a driver and two grooms.
+All other classes must have a driver and one groom.
+Extra people are not allowed on the vehicle, except multiples who wish to may in addition carry one further person as a passenger if the Event Manager agrees.

+2.4.4 Junior drivers are under the age of 18 years on the 1st of October of that winter's season.